civo/docs/content/docs/database/postgresql/migrate.md

 ### Update Application Configurations

 Applications that were connected to the old database instance will need to be updated to connect to the new database on Civo.
 This typically involves:

 - Updating the database connection strings in application configuration files or environment variables.
 - Ensuring that any user accounts and permissions required by the applications are correctly set up on the new Civo database.
 - Testing the application to ensure it can connect to and interact with the new database without issues.

-By following these detailed steps, your MySQL database migration to Civo should be executed smoothly with data integrity preserved.
+By following these detailed steps, your Postgres database migration to Civo should be executed smoothly with data integrity preserved.